GoogleCloudPlatform/dataproc-templates/python/notebooks/HIVE/README.md

 ### Audit Table

-Beside going into each log, the template stores audit data for each table load in CSV format in GCS bucket provided.
+The template stores audit data for each table load in CSV format in GCS bucket provided.

-In order to view the data create an external table pointing to the GCS bucket.
+In order to view the data create an external table pointing to the GCS bucket as below.

 ```